monorkin/rocket_docs/README.markdown

 # Usage

-After you mount the engine in your routes file the only thing you have to do is write some comments in front of the method you want to document.
+If you are using [rocket_pants](https://github.com/Sutto/rocket_pants), after you mount the engine in your routes file the only thing you have to do is write some comments in front of the method you want to document.

 __Remeber indentation is important!__